ansys/pymechanical/doc/source/index.rst

 Brief code
 ----------
-Here's a brief example of how PyMechanical works:
+Here is a brief code example showing how PyMechanical works:

 .. code:: python